 Chimney flue liners protect the home from heat transferring through to combustibles.
-Inadequately lined chimneys allow gasses and heat to pass into walls and living spaces which can cause extensive property damage and fires.
+They are supposed to help the heat rise through the chimney rather than anywhere else.
+Inadequately lined chimneys allow gases and heat to pass into walls and living spaces, potential causes of extensive property damage and fires.

 Flue liners keep the masonry safe from the corrosive and humid byproducts of combustion.
-When the gasses aren’t venting correctly, they cool and condense into acidic water which will eat away at the mortar joints from the inside of the chimney out.
-As the joints disintegrate, heat transfers quickly to the nearby combustibles and dangerous gasses, such as carbon monoxide, can leak into various areas of the house.
+When the gasses aren’t venting correctly, they cool and condense into acidic water, which will eat away at the mortar joints from the inside of the chimney out.
+As the joints disintegrate, heat transfers quickly to the nearby combustibles, and dangerous gasses, such as CO, can leak into various areas of the house.

-- Lining your chimney correctly provides the right size flue for maximum efficiency of appliances.
+Lining your chimney correctly provides the right size flue for maximum efficiency of appliances.
 Today’s wood stoves, and gas or oil furnaces, require a correctly sized flue to function properly.
-It is the role of the chimney system to provide a safe passage for the products of combustion to escape.
-An improperly sized flue can lead to substantial creosote buildup in fireplaces and wood-burning stoves, and produce crippling amounts of structural damage due to condensation with natural gas appliances.
+An improperly sized flue can lead to substantial creosote buildup in fireplaces and wood-burning stoves and produce crippling amounts of structural damage due to condensation with natural gas appliances.

 Protect You & Your Property

 Chimney liner repair or replacement can be what stands between you and a host of problems.
 When installed properly, inspected regularly, and kept in good condition, this channel performs several duties.

 - Ventilates Dangerous & Combustible Chemicals Out